 Since moving to Switzerland in 2010, I have worked as a content editor for academic authors.
 My interdisciplinary background gives me an advantage over many other editors, and allows me to move comfortably between the sciences, the humanities and the social sciences.
 My focus is always on the story you are trying to tell about your research.
 I am sensitive to your individual voice, and can help you get your ideas across clearly and effectively in English, whether it is your native tongue or not.

 My own academic work has been in the discipline of trauma studies.
-I earned a Ph.D. from Yale University in 1990, and was a Professor of Humanities at The University of Arizona from 1996-2006, when I relocated to Berlin, and then to Bern, Switzerland.
+I have an interdisciplinary Ph.D. from Yale University, and was a Professor of Humanities at The University of Arizona from 1996-2006, when I relocated to Berlin, and then to Bern, Switzerland.
 Between 1988-2004, I edited an interdisciplinary, peer-review academic journal, and ran a small press, in addition to holding my University post.